topada/DSLR-Timelapse-gphoto-RPI/README.md

 + DSLR manual mode
 + turn OFF Auto White Balance (reduce flicker)
++ turn OFF Auto Focus (reduce flicker, saves pattery power)
 + turn OFF Capture Preview in DSLR Settings (saves battery power)
 + reduce Capture Quality (e.g. JPEG NORMAL, small to save battery power)
 + avoid downloading the captured images (saves battery power)

 ### Example python script
 This is my example setup which is executed every minute from a crontab.
+Be sure to understand, what you copy and paste, as this example includes sftp upload and my particular led setup.
 Check out the call function of gphoto.

 ```python
 import time